-The WooCommerce checkout page comes preloaded with many fields for the user to fill before submitting the order.
+The WooCommerce checkout page has many fields to fill before submitting the order.

-In this article, you will learn how to use the WooCommerce checkout field editor plugin to customize the fields of your checkout page.
+This article will teach you how to use the WooCommerce checkout field editor plugin to add or remove fields.

 Why Editing the Checkout Fields

-The reason to edit the checkout fields is simply to make the user experience and the checkout flow short and easy.
+Editing the checkout fields makes the user experience and flows short and easy.

-By default, the WooCommerce checkout page is loaded with many fields such as first name, last name, company name, psychical address, and etc.
+The WooCommerce checkout page contains many fields such as first name, last name, company name, psychical address, etc.

-If the customers are short on time or don’t want to provide irrelevant information about themselves that doesn’t relate to the purchase, they may leave your website, and as a result, you will lose the sell.
+Asking the customers to provide irrelevant information about themselves will lead them to leave your site.
+As a result, you will lose the sale.

-On the other hand, if you would like to receive additional information from your customers such as their website name, you can add fields to the checkout page and require them to fill it prior to submitting the order.
+On the other hand, if you would like to receive additional information from your customers, such as their website name, you can add fields to the checkout page and require them to fill them in before submitting the order.

-First, we must install the WooCommerce checkout field editor plugin to be able to add or remove fields.
+First, we must install the WooCommerce checkout field editor plugin to add or remove fields.

-After downloading the plugin, log in to the backend of your WordPress website, and navigate to Plugins -> Add New -> Upload Plugin, choose the plugin that you just downloaded, and activate it.
+After downloading the plugin, log in to your WordPress website’s backend, navigate to Plugins -> Add New -> Upload Plugin, choose the plugin you just downloaded, and activate it.

-After activating, navigate to the WooCommerce -> Checkout Fields screen and there you will be able to control and customize the fields.
+After activating, navigate to the WooCommerce -> Checkout Fields, and there you will be able to edit and customize the fields.

-All the fields that are presented on that page are currently enabled on your website’ checkout page.
+All the fields on that page are currently enabled on your website’s checkout page.

-The plugins’ page has three different tabs indicating which part of the checkout page you are editing.
+The plugin’s page has three tabs indicating which part of the checkout page you are editing.

 The tabs are Billing Fields, Shipping Fields, and Additional Information.

-Under the Billing Fields tab, you are editing all the tabs that are related to the billings fields of the checkout page.
+Under the Billing Fields tab, edit everything related to the billings fields of the checkout page.

-You have the option to change any aspect of the field such as type, label, placeholder, position, and validation rule.
+You can edit any aspect of the field, such as type, label, placeholder, position, and validation rule.

 Let’s take the top row, for example, the

-The type is text meaning the customer can type any text inside the field.
-If for example the type was set to be a phone number, the customer would only be able to enter digits and not letters.
+Type is text meaning the customer can type any text inside the field.
+If, for example, you set it to be a phone number, the customer can only enter digits.

-The label is the text that appears outside the field and notifying the customer what he needs to fill.
+The label is the text that appears outside the field and notifies the customer of what he needs to fill.

-The placeholder option is the text that appears inside the field and will be deleted when the customer is typing his own text.
+A placeholder is the text inside the field and will disappear when the customer is typing his text.

-The position is indicating where the field is located, we can see that the position is set to the left and therefore the first name field is only taking 50% and located to the left of the last name option.
+Last, the position indicates where the field is.
+We can see that the position is set to the left; therefore, the first name field is only taking 50% to the left of the last name option.